Safiul-Azam/furniture-warehouse-client/README.md

 ## About website
 ###### my website is ware house management and i created my website with furniture and i loaded data from database and data deploy in heroku and my site deploy in firebase my try to designing my site eye catchy.
+## features and functionality
+* Implemented authentication by firebase and authorization by JSON web token.
+* User handles updating system for any product, update a product quantity, like increase or Decrease
+* User has been allowed to add a new product. and see his added product

 * if you see item  inventory you must be login or sign up;
 * i use my site protected route so no entry with out authentication;